 Eligibility criteria for the candidate co-supervisors

-The AMU co-supervisor must have obtained their HDR = habilitation à diriger des recherches, degree required to supervise PhD students in France.
+- The AMU co-supervisor must be working in a research team affiliated to NeuroMarseille and must have obtained their HDR = habilitation à diriger des recherches, degree required to supervise PhD students in France.
 The co-supervisor at the international partner institution must have the formal title necessary to supervise a PhD student in that institution.

 - international co-supervised PhD (NeuroSchool),